-Makoto Ikeda, Masahiro Hiyama, Leonard Barolli[†], Fatos Xhafa[‡], Arjan Durresi[§] and Makoto Takizawa[¶]
+Makoto Ikeda[†], Masahiro Hiyama[†], Leonard Barolli[‡], Fatos Xhafa[†][‡], Arjan Durresi[‡][‡]

-Graduate School of Engineering, Fukuoka Institute of Technology (FIT), 3-30-1 Wajiro-Higashi, Higashi-Ku, Fukuoka 811-0295, Japan Email: makoto.ikd@acm.org, mgm09007@bene.fit.ac.jp

-[†]Department of Information and Communication Engineering, Fukuoka Institute of Technology (FIT), 3-30-1 Wajiro-Higashi, Higashi-Ku, Fukuoka 811-0295, Japan Email: barolli@fit.ac.jp

-[‡]Department of Languages and Informatics Systems, Technical University of Catalonia, Jordi Girona 1-3, 08034 Barcelona, Spain Email: fatos@lsi.upc.edu

-8Department of Computer and Information Science, Indiana University Purdue University Indianapolis (IUPUI), 723 W. Michigan Street SL 280M, Indianapolis, IN 46202, USA Email: durresi@cs.iupui.edu
+†Graduate School of Engineering, Fukuoka Institute of Technology (FIT) 3-30-1 Wajiro-Higashi, Higashi-Ku, Fukuoka 811-0295, Japan makoto.ikd@acm.org, mgm09007@bene.fit.ac.jp ‡Department of Information and Communication Engineering, Fukuoka Institute of Technology (FIT) 3-30-1 Wajiro-Higashi, Higashi-Ku, Fukuoka 811-0295, Japan barolli@fit.ac.jp †‡Department of Languages and Informatics Systems Technical University of Catalonia Jordi Girona 1-3, 08034 Barcelona, Spain fatos@lsi.upc.edu ‡‡Department of Computer and Information Science Indiana University Purdue University at Indianapolis (IUPUI) 723 W. Michigan Street SL 280M, Indianapolis, IN 46202, USA durresi@cs.iupui.edu

-[¶]Department of Computers and Information Science, Seikei University, 3-3-1 Kichijoji-kitamachi, Musashino-shi, Tokyo 180-8633, Japan Email: makoto.takizawa@computer.org
+Abstract

-Abstract-A Mobile Ad hoc Network (MANET) is a collection of wireless mobile terminals that are able to dynamically form a temporary network without any aid from fixed infrastructure or centralized administration.
-In recent years, MANETs are continuing to attract the attention for their potential use in several fields such as military activities, rescue operations and time-critical applications.
-In this paper, we present the implementation and analysis of our implemented wireless multi-hop network testbed considering the Optimized Link State Routing (OLSR) protocol for wireless multi-hop networking.
-We investigate the effect of mobility and topology changing in MANET.
-We study the impact of best-effort traffic for non line of sight communication.
-In this work, we consider three models: stationary, mobility and non line of sight communication models.
-We assess the performance of our testbed in terms of throughput and packet loss.
-From the experimental results, we found that OLSR has not a good performance when the relay node is moving.
-Also, the performance deteriorates when the CBR is higher.
+In this paper, we present the implementation and analysis of our implemented testbed considering the Optimized Link State Routing (OLSR) protocol for Mobile Ad hoc Networks (MANET).
+We investigate the effect of mobility and topology changing in the throughput of MANETs.
+We study the impact of best-effort traffic for Mesh Topology.
+Experimental time is 150 seconds.
+In this work, we consider 6 experimental models and we assess the performance of our testbed in terms of throughput, round trip time and packet loss.
+From our experiments, we found that the OLSR protocol has a good performance when the source node is moving.
+However, the performance is not good when the three relay nodes are moving.